William Warfield (1920-2002)

 … I had the honor of having Roland Hayes and Marian Anderson sitting in a box I had reserved.
 Also seated with them was Hall Johnson.
 Although I never get nervous, when I walked out there and saw my idols sitting up there, I got so nervous I could hardly sing.9

 He joined the music faculty at the University of Illinois at Champaign-Urbana from 1975 to 1990 and became a visiting instructor at Northwestern University in 1994.
-Eastman established the “William Warfield Scholarship Fund” in 1977 to provide financial support to talented and deserving students of the music school.
+The “William Warfield Scholarship Fund” was established in 1977 to provide financial support to talented and deserving students of the Eastman music school.

 Warfield returned to Carnegie Hall in 1975 for a gala celebration of the 25th anniversary of his Town Hall debut, and in January, 1987, he joined soprano Mattiwilda Dobbs and other singers for a program of Negro Spirituals by Hayes, Johnson, Burleigh, William Dawson, and Edward Boatner.
 Warfield described his relationship with Spirituals over his career: